spatialos/gdk-for-unity/docs/projects/template-fps/tutorial.md

 To implement this feature we will:

 * Define a new health pack entity and its data
-* Add health pack entities to snapshot so they appear in the world
+* Add health pack entities to the snapshot so they appear in the world
 * Write pick-up logic so packs grant health to players

 # Defining a new entity type

 Every SpatialOS entity consists of SpatialOS components, defined in the project's [schema](fix).

-In the FPS Template project the existing entities, such as the `Player` entity type, have components for movement, health, shooting and other mechanics.
+In the FPS starter project the existing entities, such as the `Player` entity type, have components for movement, health, shooting and other mechanics.
 The project is constructed from GDK packages, such as the `SpatialOS GDK Health` package, which you can open from within the Unity project.
-In many of these packages you will find a `Schema` folder, with files like `health.schema`.
+In many of these packages you will find a `schema` folder, with files like `health.schema`.

 ### Entity components

 We will give your health pack entities two pieces of data by defining it in a new component:

-* The amount of health the pack will granted.
+* The amount of health the pack will grant.
 * A flag indicating whether the health pack is active, or has been consumed.

 Create a `schema` directory in your project root, if it doesn't already exist.
 Then create a `pickups` directory within that.

-<%(#Expandable title="Where is my 'project root'?")%>Your SpatialOS 'project root' is the directory top-level directory which also contains your `spatialos.json` configuration file, and likely a directory called `workers` that contains your Unity project.
+<%(#Expandable title="Where is my 'project root'?")%>Your SpatialOS 'project root' is the top-level directory which also contains your `spatialos.json` configuration file, and likely a directory called `workers` that contains the FPS Unity project.
 You will not be able to see this directory from within your Unity editor, and should use File Explorer (on Windows) or Finder (on Mac) to create your new directory.<%(/Expandable)%>

-Within your `/schema/pickups/` directory create a new file called `HealthPickup.schema` and paste in the following definition:
+Within your `schema/pickups/` directory create a new file called `health_pickup.schema` and paste in the following definition:

 ```
 package pickups;